I looked over at him and asked, straight faced, “Did you swim here?”

 The elevator door opened, and I got out, turning around to ask him his name.

 “Brad.
 Skow,” he said.
 I had certainly heard of Brad.
 He was a philosophy professor in our department.
 I should venture out of my office more often.
 But I’m going to give myself a break here, because, to be fair, I had never seen Brad Skow soaking wet.

 Back at my office, I looked him up on the department’s web site, and learned that Brad is a philosophy professor who studies Time – he questions whether time actually passes.
 When I read this, I couldn’t help thinking, “If time doesn’t really pass, then what’s the big deal about waiting two months for me to post a story on my blog?”

 I have spent many mind-twisting hours listening to Noam’s discussions with faculty and students as they tried to answer the questions, “What is thought” and “What is the mind” (“Don’t Mind Me”), and now I also have to be freaked out about time passing?
-In fact, when Laura and I watched the recent lunar eclipse with our friends Linda and Gary from the comfort of our heated outdoor swim spa, I have to admit to dipping my head under the water a few times during their discussion about the awesomely immense and mind-boggling infinity of the universe.
+In fact, when Laura and I watched the recent lunar eclipse with our friends Linda and Gary from the comfort of our heated outdoor swim spa, an extravagance I allowed myself after my mother died, I have to admit to dipping my head under the water a few times during their discussion about the awesomely immense and mind-boggling infinity of the universe.

 My second thought about Brad was that we needed more professors like him, to show students that life doesn’t have to be all about academic seriousness and studies, but it can also be about fun.

 But then I thought, "Wait a minute, I have seen strange and fun and out of the ordinary things at MIT, at the hands of both students and professors since my brother Paul began his undergrad studies in 1974, so why am I having this reaction?
 Why was I so relieved and pleased to see one of our professors wet and barefoot in an elevator?"